atty — Architecture

 on a detached thread)

-atuin sync runs on a detached std.Thread.spawn so the worker never blocks on network round-trips — without that, every record would stall the next ~5–30 seconds of queries and the ghost would appear stuck.
+Periodic atuin sync runs on a detached std.Thread.spawn so the worker never blocks on network round-trips — without that, every record would stall the next ~5–30 seconds of queries and the ghost would appear stuck.
+The final sync on detach is joined with a timeout (sync_on_detach_timeout_ms, default 3 s) so an interactive session’s exit doesn’t leave commits stranded in atuin’s local store unsynced; on timeout the sync thread is detached so process exit stays bounded.

 Future work